 - Oil, 1 tbsp

-- Cooked toor dal, 2 tbsp
+- Cooked Toor Dal, 2 tbsp

 Wash and cut the cabbage without making it so fine that it becomes mushy when cooked

-Wash and cut the potato into small cubes
+Wash, peel and cut the potato into small cubes

-Chop the onion
+Chop the onions

 Roast the coriander seeds and red chillies separately in a little oil, and keep aside